MegaArman/toscanini/JS/API/readme.md

 ### Run Unit Tests
  npm t

+ This will run the linter before your unit tests...
- If your code doesn't survive the linter, no tests will run.
+ *If your code doesn't survive the linter, no tests will run.*

 ### Other
  package.json files may have scripts you can invoke via 'npm run _scriptname_'